 The hubs will provide decodable books and resources that will support ongoing work in schools to teach children to read using science-aligned instruction.
 The launch of the hubs is also intended to highlight the critical role that literacy plays in determining education and life outcomes.

-“You can’t really have the science of reading or structured literacy without decodable books to practice,” explains Marion Waldman.
+“You can’t really have the Science of Reading or structured literacy without decodable books to practice,” explains Marion Waldman.
 “It’s what kids use to become fluent, and eventually you just recognize the words; it’s ingrained in your memory.”

 Teach My Kid has assembled a large collection of 750 decodable books for Hub including the Phonic Books range for beginner and catch-up readers.
 The books will be catalogued and kept in the library for teachers to borrow as reading resources for their students.
 They were selected for their alignment with the principles of systematic phonics and their diversity to reflect the school, not only in cultural backgrounds but in gender and students with disabilities.
 Kathleen Sciolino, Principal of the school, was delighted to see just how many books could be culturally relevant to Black History month.

-Alongside presentations of other publishers, Phonic Books showed a short video created by Barbara Steinberg of PDX Reading Specialist who uses the Phonic Books range of decodable books extensively across the USA in her training and in her tuition centre in Portland, Oregon.
+Alongside presentations of other publishers, Phonic Books showed a short video created by Barbara Steinberg of PDX Reading Specialist who uses the Phonic Books range of decodable books extensively across the USA in her training and in her tuition center in Portland, Oregon.

-“We want them (our students) on grade level, we want them decoding and we want them to be successful learners who love reading,” says Ann Botticelli, Chief Academic officer of Buffalo Schools.
+“We want them (our students) on grade level, we want them decoding, and we want them to be successful learners who love reading,” says Ann Botticelli, Chief Academic officer of Buffalo Schools.
 “One of the keys to that initiative is making sure we have the right resources.”
-Phonic Books is delighted to be part of this initiative which will provide structured, engaging and diverse reading resources so that all children learn to read.
+Phonic Books is delighted to be part of this initiative which will provide structured, engaging, and diverse reading resources so that all children learn to read.

 To see the phonics books presentation, click here: